romene/Naturaily-netlify/_posts/2019-03-27-join-naturaily-at-japan-it-week-this-spring.md

 ![LVCloud](/assets/images/lvcloud.png)

-We will be presenting our own Internet of Things project - [LVCloud](https://naturaily.com/project/lvcloud).
+We will be presenting our own [IoT development](https://naturaily.com/project/lvcloud) case study - LVCloud.
 It's an application that monitors and takes care of the electrical grid.
 We have combined **latest IoT technologies** and tools with **Machine Learning** into a sophisticated app that solves problems with electric networks before anyone knew they existed.

 You can learn more about LVCloud and our other projects in the [Portfolio](https://naturaily.com/portfolio) section on our website.